 Smallwood, AG, Thomas, P & Ray, AS 1997, 'Characterisation Of Sedimentary Opals By Fourier Transform Raman Spectroscopy', Spectrochimica Acta Part A-molecular And Biomolecular Spectroscopy, vol. 53, no. 13, pp. 2341-2345.View/Download from: Publisher's site

 The Fourier transform Raman (FT-Raman) spectra of a series of opals are presented.
 The opals characterised derive from a variety of origins in Australia and they are compared to opals originating from North America.
 The opals are distinguished by their c

-Thomas, P & Stuart, BH 1997, 'A Fourier Transform Raman Spectroscopy Study Of Water Sorption By Poly(vinyl Alcohol)', Spectrochimica Acta Part A-molecular And Biomolecular Spectroscopy, vol. 53, no. 13, pp. 2275-2278.View/Download from: UTS OPUS or Publisher's site
+Thomas, P & Stuart, BH 1997, 'A Fourier Transform Raman Spectroscopy Study Of Water Sorption By Poly(vinyl Alcohol)', Spectrochimica Acta Part A-molecular And Biomolecular Spectroscopy, vol. 53, no. 13, pp. 2275-2278.View/Download from: Publisher's site

 The Fourier transform (FT) Raman spectrum of poly(vinyl alcohol) (PVA1) is reported.
 The spectra of PVA1 exposed to different aqueous environments are also reported.
 The changes to the FT Raman spectrum of PVA1 in the presence of water provide evidence o